mozilla/uniffi-rs/docs/manual/src/udl/ext_types_external.md

 };
 ```

-And further, assume that you have another crate called `consuming_crate` which would like to use
+Inside another crate,  `consuming_crate`, you'd like to use this dictionary.
-this dictionary.
 Inside `consuming_crate`'s UDL file you can reference `DemoDict` by using a
 `typedef` with an `External` attribute, as shown below.

 ```idl